 Virtual device driver issue

-To determine if a virtual device driver is causing your issue follow the steps below.
+To determine if a virtual device driver is causing your issue, follow the steps below.

 - Click Start, Run, and in the run line type sysedit.

-- In the System Configuration Editor locate the system.ini window.
+- In the System Configuration Editor, locate the system.ini window.

-- In the System.ini window locate the section [386Enh] section.
+- In the System.ini window, locate the section [386Enh] section.

-- Once completed, Exit out of the System Configuration Editor and save changes.
+- Once completed, exit out of the System Configuration Editor and save changes.

 If this does not solve the issue, edit the system.ini file and remove the semicolons that you added.
 Then, add only one semicolon before the first device= line.
-Reboot, and see if the problem has been resolved.
+Reboot, and see if the problem is resolved.
 If not, edit system.ini and remove the semicolon, placing a semicolon in front of the next device= line instead.
 Reboot the computer.
 Repeat this process until the problem is fixed.

 Corrupt shutdown sound or issue with sound drivers